-Israel under fire from Hamas in Gaza
+Defending Israel from Hamas in Gaza

 According to the Israel Defense Forces (IDF), since 2001 more than 15,200 rockets and mortars (an average of over 3 rocket attacks every single day) have targeted Israel, link.
 Hamas in Gaza has been responsible for most of these attacks.
 Even exchanging ‘land for peace’ does not work.
 Since Israel withdrew from the Gaza Strip in 2005, terrorists have fired more than 11,000 rockets into Israel, and over 5 million Israelis are currently living under threat of rocket attacks.
 Some say Hamas leaders must be tried for War Crimes and Crimes against Humanity, claiming that Hamas permits indiscriminate fire at Israel’s civilian population; firing from within their own civilians, schools and hospitals.
 Hamas forces its civilians including children to stand on rooftops and other spots of great danger, using them as human shields, link.
 Yet the UN has done little to stop this!

-Israel under fire from Hezbollah in Lebanon
+Defending Israel from Hezbollah in Lebanon

 In 2017, Hezbollah leader Hassan Nasrallah boasted that his rockets can reach Israel’s nuclear reactor in the southern city of Dimona in the Negev desert.
 He said he would turn Israel’s reported nuclear arsenal against it, link.
 Should this ever happen, Israel has threatened to retaliate against Lebanon.
 Nasrallah has previously threatened to target an ammonia tank in Haifa.
 Hamas fired rockets at Dimona in 2014, link.

-Israel under fire from ISIS in Sinai
+Defending Israel from ISIS in Sinai

 In 2017 a branch of ISIS in Egypt’s Sinai claimed responsibility for firing rockets into Israel, link.
 Several Grad rockets were fired at Israel’s southern resort city of Eilat [Um al-Rashrash].
 Most were intercepted by Israel’s Iron Dome missile defense system.